| arya-avalokitesvaro bodhisattvo gambhiram prajnaparamitacaryam

 /(self-being) they are devoid of substance.

-bodily-form.
-Apart from bodily-form there is no voidness; so apart from
+isbodily-form.
+Apart from bodily-form there is no voidness; so apart

 voidness there is no bodily-form.
 That which is voidness is bodily-form;